 - Means no clear zone of inhibition

-At a concentration of 200 mg/mL, the ecofriendly cream prepared from Citrus paradisi seed oil (CP2) exhibited significant antimicrobial efficacy against every organism that was tested (Table 4).
-With inhibition zones of 20 ± 0.0 mm each, P. aeruginosa, S. aureus and K. pneumoniae showed the highest susceptibility, followed by B. subtilis and E. coli which had inhibition zones of 19 ± 0.0 mm each at a concentration of 200 mg/ml.
+At a concentration of 200 mg/mL, the eco-friendly cream prepared from Citrus paradisi seed oil (CP2) exhibited significant antimicrobial efficacy against every organism that was tested (Table 4).
+With inhibition zones of 20 ± 0.0 mm each, P. aeruginosa, S. aureus and K. pneumoniae showed the highest susceptibility, followed by B. subtilis and E. coli, which had inhibition zones of 19 ± 0.0 mm each at a concentration of 200 mg/ml.
 At the same concentration, R. stolonifer exhibited the least susceptibility, with an inhibitory zone of 16 ± 1.0 mm.

 P. aeruginosa, B. subtilis, S. aureus, S. typhi, E. coli, C. albicans, and A. niger all had the lowest minimum inhibitory concentration (MIC) at 12.5 mg/ml, with an inhibition diameter of 10 ± 0.0 mm.
-Despite having strong antimicrobial activity, the formulated ecofriendly cream (CP2) was not as effective as gentamicin and tioconazole.
+Despite having strong antimicrobial activity, the formulated eco-friendly cream (CP2) was not as effective as gentamicin and tioconazole.

-3.3.2 Antimicrobial Activity of the Formulated Creams from oil of C. lemon Seed
+3.3.2 Antimicrobial Activity of the Formulated Creams from Oil of C. lemon Seed

-The antimicrobial activity of the formulated ecofriendly creams from oil of Citrus lemon seed are shown in Table 5 and Table 6.
+The antimicrobial activity of the formulated eco-friendly creams from oil of Citrus lemon seed is shown in Tables 5 and 6.

-Table 5: Antimicrobial Activity of the formulated ecofriendly cream from oil of Citrus lemon Seed (CL1)
+Table 5: Antimicrobial Activity of the formulated eco-friendly cream from oil of Citrus lemon Seed (CL1)